alu-rwa-prog-1/assignment-7-python_zen_cedric_mthabisi/implementation_guide.md

 would represent the board as an 8 × 8 grid with 3 live cells.

-- **SpaceshipBoard** class which will inherit from the main **Board** class and will play a role in generating initial cells to play as *Heavy Weight Spaceship* in our game.
-It will inherits most of it's methods from the parent class and will just have a single one:
+- **SpaceshipBoard** class which will inherit from the main **Board** class and will play a role in generating initial cells to play as *Heavy-Weight Spaceship* in our game.
+It will inherits most of its methods from the parent class and will just have a single one: **change_spaceship** which will change from to the different types of spaceships and display them on the screen: *Glider*, *Light-weight spaceship*, Middle-weight spaceship* and *Heavy-weight spaceship*

  - **Cell** class to represent the cells on the board: our second class **Cell** includes all the details and properties of the cells on the board: **coordinates**(location on the board), **status**(live or dead), **resolution**(how many pixels a cell box occupies on the grid)